Baby Constipation: Signs, Causes, and What Helps

 4. Fruit & vegetables

-If your baby has started eating solids, include more fruit and vegetables to his diet, as this may help to reduce the chance of constipation developing in the first place.
+If your baby has started eating solids, include more fruit and vegetables to their diet, as this may help to reduce the chance of constipation developing in the first place.

 Bananas and apple sauce can result in firmer stools.
 Carrots and squash are constipating for some babies.
 Prunes, peaches, pears, plums, apricots and peas make stools softer.
 Colored vegetables tend to help, where as white vegetables can be constipating for some babies.